airflow-helm/charts/charts/airflow/README.md

 >
 > The version of Flask-Builder installed might not be the latest, see [How to install extra pip packages?](#how-to-install-extra-pip-packages)

-You can use the `web.webserverConfig.*` values to adjust the Flask-Appbuilder `webserver_config.py` file, you can read Flask-builder's security docs [here](https://flask-appbuilder.readthedocs.io/en/latest/security.html).
+You can use the `web.webserverConfig.*` values to adjust the Flask-Appbuilder `webserver_config.py` file, read [Flask-builder's security docs](https://flask-appbuilder.readthedocs.io/en/latest/security.html) for further reference.

 Example values to integrate with a typical Microsoft Active Directory using `AUTH_LDAP`:
 ```yaml